has created an article on Atheism which is enjoying a healthy amount of

 victims of the atrocity deserve to die.
 For example:

-The Nazi rationale behind ethnic persecution and extermination was
+behind ethnic persecution and extermination was

 twofold.
 First, according, to the head of the SS, Heinrich Himmler, in